 2. I like to eat all things that are very sweet.

-3. This fruit Mom just gave me is an apple.
+fruit Mom just gave me is an apple.

 THEREFORE: I will like to eat this fruit.